sbslee/pypgx/docs/cli.rst

                          (choices: 'GRCh37', 'GRCh38').
      --bed PATH          By default, the input data is assumed to be WGS.
 If it's targeted sequencing, you must provide a BED file to indicate probed regions.
-Note that the 'chr' prefix in BED contig names (e.g. 'chr1' vs. '1') will be automatically added or removed as necessary to match the BAM contig names.
+Note that the 'chr' prefix in contig names (e.g. 'chr1' vs. '1') will be automatically added or removed as necessary to match the input BAM's contig names.

    [Example] For the VDR gene from WGS data:
      $ pypgx compute-control-statistics \